t-steu/icalt2022-book-index-extractor/README.md

 ## Evaluation Results

-We evaluated the tool on a collection of 150 books crawled from SpringerLink against the corresponding index extracted from the related EPUB file.
+We evaluated the tool on a collection of books crawled from SpringerLink against the corresponding index extracted from the related EPUB file.

-The ISBNs of the evaluated books can be found `evaluation-isbns.csv`.
+The ISBNs of the books considered for eval (if they had an epub at time of the study) can be found `evaluation-isbns.csv`.

 | Avg-Precision  | Avg-Recall | Avg-Macro-F1 |
 | -----| -------- | ------ |